Want to resist Trump's agenda? There's an App for That

 WhiteHouseInc. helps users randomly dial one of 30 or so Trump properties where callers can lodge a complaint about Trump's plans to repeal Obamacare or build a border wall.
 More than 33,000 calls have been placed lasting a total of 113,000 minutes.

-"We get it's a little bit tongue and cheek," said Goldstein.
+"We get it's a little bit tongue and cheek," said Goodstein.
 "But we know this is a pressure point for the Trump family and the Trump administration."

 Rise Stronger